stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 precise counterpart and self-styled son turned up to claim his property.
 The claim was allowed on the strength of documents in Simon Orne's known hand, and Jedediah Orne continued to dwell in Salem till 1771, when certain letters from Providence citizens to the Rev. Thomas Barnard and others brought about his quiet removal to parts unknown.

 Certain documents by and about all of these strange characters were available at the Essex Institute, the Court House, and the Registry of Deeds, and included both harmless commonplaces such as land titles and bills of sale, and furtive fragments of a more provocative nature.
-There were four or five unmistakable allusions to them on the witchcraft trial records; as when one Hepzibah Lawson swore on July 10, 1692, at the Court of Oyer and Terminer under Judge Hathorne, that "fortie Witches and the Blacke Man were wont to meete in the Woodes behind Mr.
+There were four or five unmistakable allusions to them on the witchcraft trial records; as when one Hepzibah Lawson swore on July 10, 1692, at the Court of Oyer and Terminer under Judge Hathorne, that _"fortie Witches and the Blacke Man were wont to meete in the Woodes behind Mr.
-Hutchinson's house', and one Amity How declared at a session of August 8th before Judge Gedney that "Mr. G. B. (Rev. George Burroughs) on that Nighte putt y<font size=-2> e   Divell his Marke upon Bridget S., Jonathan A.,  Simon O., Deliverance W.,  Joseph C.,  Susan P., Mehitable C., and Deborah B.' Then there was a catalogue of Hutchinson's uncanny library as found after his disappearance, and an unfinished manuscript in his handwriting, couched in a cipher none could read.
+Hutchinson's house"_, and one Amity How declared at a session of August 8th before Judge Gedney that _"Mr. G. B. (Rev. George Burroughs) on that Nighte putt y<font size=-2> e Divell his Marke upon Bridget S., Jonathan A., Simon O., Deliverance W., Joseph C., Susan P., Mehitable C., and Deborah B."_ Then there was a catalogue of Hutchinson's uncanny library as found after his disappearance, and an unfinished manuscript in his handwriting, couched in a cipher none could read.
 Ward had a photostatic copy of this manuscript made, and began to work casually on the cipher as soon as it was delivered to him.
 After the following August his labours on the cipher became intense and feverish, and there is reason to believe from his speech and conduct that he hit upon the key before October or November.
 He never stated, though, whether or not he had succeeded.

 But of the greatest immediate interest was the Orne material.
 It took Ward only a short time to prove from identity of penmanship a thing he had already considered established from the text of the letter to Curwen; namely, that Simon Orne and his supposed son were one and the same person.
 As Orne had said to his correspondent, it was hardly safe to live too long in Salem,